 The theme is about rediscovering your true self after trauma, loss, or emotional disconnection.
 The lyrics use the metaphor of “wings” to symbolize freedom, identity, hope, and that inner potential the narrator has forgotten over time.

-The song opens with a traumatic moment: “It started out with a very bad fall / I was knocked unconscious.”
+Lyrically, the song opens with a traumatic moment: “It started out with a very bad fall / I was knocked unconscious.”
 That “fall” can be more than physical.
 It can represent emotional collapse, depression, heartbreak, or any life-changing hardship that leaves someone feeling disconnected from themselves.
 After that, the narrator starts drifting away from who they really are.

 You may also like listening to: Timothy O Brings Fresh Pop Sounds to Life With “Juxtaposed”